 • “We are almost always in pain.
 There is no cure.”

 • “Endometriosis is more common than asthma and diabetes.
-Yet the medical community more specifically the ACOG is so out dated, women are still taking 9-10 years to get a diagnosis.
+Yet the medical community more specifically the ACOG is so out dated, people are still taking 9-10 years to get a diagnosis.
 It only takes 3.5 years to sail around the world, but 176 million people are suffering worldwide with endo and most OBGYNs do not know how to properly treat endo.”

 • “Endometriosis is not just ‘killer cramps.’”